-If you ever shopped online, you probably stopped to think about how online payments work.
+If you ever shopped online or wanted to bet with ComeOn UK, you probably stopped to think about how online payments work.
 Well, they are rather simple, but also complex.
 If you want to purchase something online, and you’re wondering whether your information is safe, you should take note of how those transactions work.

 Online Payments – Credit Cards

 If you want to pay with a credit card, you need to enter some details for every payment.
 You need to enter your credit card number, the name of the card’s holder as well as the card verification value or code, otherwise known as the CVV or CVC.
 It is usually a 3 number code.
 Once you enter those credentials, in just an instant, the data you entered will be checked against those of the bank, to see whether you entered the right credentials.

 If you have enough currencies, the transaction will proceed, and you will probably get a notification of a successful purchase, on both your email and your phone, if you have activated that notification system with your bank.